toonketels/marionette-obscura-demo/README.md

 + pagerView acts on same projection, views dont know from one another
 + modelEvents/collectionEvents very descriptive/succint
 + obscura acts just like a collection, can be passed to any view

+0.3

+- Added filterView

++ filterView acts on collection, views dont know from one another
++ configure with custom filterfn, projection (and default marionette configs like template...)
++ filtering will update the pager (and list)
++ all reusable components